christhekeele/contingency/README.md

 1. Create the intital build of your gem (`gem build contingency-my_integration`)
 1. Release your gem (`gem push contingency-my_integration.gem`)
 1. Revel in the fact that you've provided a Contingency plan for you and yours
-1. Follow [the steps below](#contributing-to-contingency) to update this README with links to your Contingency integrationaccepted
+1. Follow [the steps below](#contributing-to-contingency) to update this README with links to your Contingency integration

 <a name='contributing-to-contingency'>